 - Next, launch an empty file using this command in the terminal:

 - Copy and paste the following into the empty file:

 - Next, save the file and run the following command in the terminal.
 This will automatically install the desktop file on your Ubuntu/Linux system:

 - Navigate to /usr/local/bin and create a symlink to /usr/bin by executing the following two commands:

 tar -xzvf eclipse-jee-2023-09-R-linux-gtk-x86_64.tar.gz

 [Desktop Entry] Name=Eclipse Type=Application Exec=/opt/eclipse/eclipse Terminal=false Icon=/opt/eclipse/icon.xpm Comment=Integrated Development Environment NoDisplay=false Categories=Development;IDE; Name[en]=eclipse.desktop

 cd /usr/local/bin sudo ln -s /opt/eclipse/eclipse

-After installation, you can launch Eclipse IDE from Applications menu by searching with the Eclipse keyword.
-When you open it for the first time, it will ask you to specify workspace, once done, main page will be loaded.
+After installation, you can launch Eclipse IDE from the Applications menu by searching with the keyword "Eclipse".
+When you open it for the first time, it will prompt you to specify a workspace.
+Once that is done, the main page will load.